centre-for-microbiome-research/zenodo_backpack/README.md

 upload.
 The `CONTENTS.json` file includes md5sum values for each included file for robust verification.

-It contains two main methods, which can bee accessed through the `zenodo_backpack` script or accessed as a software library:
+It contains two main methods, which can be accessed through the `zenodo_backpack` script or accessed as a software library:

 **create**: turns a target directory into a zenodo_backpack-formatted .tar.gz archive with relevant checksum and version information, ready to be uploaded to Zenodo.
 It is necessary to provide a data version when doing so - furthermore, when uploading this backpack to zenodo.org, the version specified on the website **must** match that provided when the ZenodoBackpack was created.
 This allows version tracking and version validation of the data contained within the ZenodoBackpack.